Labor and Employment Law Overview: Federal

 - Federal law prohibits an employer from discriminating and retaliating against employees who fall into a variety of protected classes.
 These restrictions apply to nearly every aspect of employment.
-It also requires employers to provide disability and religious accommodations, as well as provide men and women equal pay for equal work.
+It also requires employers to provide disability, pregnancy, and religious accommodations, as well as provide men and women equal pay for equal work.
 In addition, federal law protects the rights of employees to form unions.
 See EEO, Diversity and Employee Relations.

 - Employers are restricted by federal law in the use of credit checks and drug testing in hiring, and are required to verify employees' eligibility and authorization to work in the United States.
 See Recruiting and Hiring.

 - The federal Fair Labor Standards Act imposes employer requirements regarding the payment of a minimum wage and overtime; the provision of breaks for meals, rest and breastfeeding; and child labor.
 See Wage and Hour.

 - Employers must comply with federal, state and local laws when paying employees and reporting and remitting amounts withheld from employees' wages to taxing agencies.
 In addition, employers that provide certain health care benefit and retirement plans must comply with minimum federal standards for most retirement and health plans set up by private employers to protect the interests of participating employees.
 See Pay and Benefits.

 - Federal law requires an employer to provide employees with certain leaves, including family and medical leave and military leave.
 See Attendance and Leaves.

 - Employers are required by federal law to provide a safe working environment for their employees.
 For certain employers, this includes maintaining a drug-free workplace.
 See Health and Safety.